Deep learning

 Remarks

-Deep learning based machine learning is behind many recent big advances in speech recognition, image classification and reinforcement learning.
-These developments have largely been driven by availability of fast computers, abundance of data and algorithmic improvements for training neural networks.
-Next up will likely be specialized artificial intelligence applications within text understanding and sensors systems.
-This will have impact for business intelligence, search, dialogue and question-answering systems, condition monitoring, autonomous systems and many other areas.
+Deep learning-based machine learning is behind many recent advances in generative AI, speech recognition, image classification, and reinforcement learning.
+These developments have been mainly driven by the availability of fast computers, an abundance of data and algorithmic improvements for training neural networks.
+In the coming years, these methods can lead to technical advancements in many data-driven areas.

-Deep learning and machine learning in general sees a lot of activity both within academia and industry.
-This course will provide the student the necessary foundation to apply deep learning in both research and industry.
+Deep learning and machine learning generally see a lot of activity both within academia and industry.
+This course will provide the student with the foundation to apply deep learning in research and industry.

-This is a machine learning course with focus on computation and application.
-The project work will be carried out either with researchers at DTU Compute or in a machine learning based company.
+This is a machine learning course with a focus on computation and application.
+The project will be carried out with researchers at DTU or in a machine learning-based company.

 The course is a part of the focus area Machine Learning and Signal Processing of the Master of Mathematical Modelling and Computing program.